 The transport hub changes will result in the re-positioning of some car parking; however, there will be no reduction in the overall number of campus car parking spaces available to drivers, as those being displaced will be reprovisioned in a new car parking area added to the South Car Park.

-The works on these transportation changes will begin in mid-May 2018 and are expected to be completed in September 2018.
+The works on these transportation changes will begin in mid-May 2018 and are expected to be completed by the end of September 2018.
 The development work is expected to begin in early 2019 and be completed around September 2020.